OpenBB-finance/OpenBB/website/content/pro/main-menu/index.md

 The main menu is your gateway to the powerful features of the OpenBB Terminal Pro.
 It comprises four key sections:

-* **Home**: This is your dashboard, where you'll find the latest updates and insights from the OpenBB team.
+* **Homepage**: This is your OpenBB homepage, where you'll find the latest updates and insights from the OpenBB team.
+This includes announcements, roadmap, events and others.

 * **News**: Stay informed with the latest financial news articles, curated and presented for easy consumption.